 I had distracted myself for weeks, earned money with Ätz and spent time with Miro until he ended up in prison.
 He hit a guy so hard in the kidney that it just gave up and he caught the anger of a resentful kidney loser. Ätz drove his ex-wife and Lukas to him sometimes.
 I haven’t seen him since he got in.
 We were friends, but no prison visit friends.
 The fewest are.

 I invested the revenue of weeks of hard work in intoxication and drugs.
 I made ends meet one evening sitting alone in my apartment, staring at the wall and even several cigarettes and a few beers on the balcony didn’t get me out.
 It was 9:30 when I decided to come back.
 I couldn’t just perform just in my head anymore.

 I sat down in front of her.
 She left me with a bottle and two glasses.
 We talked about our week, drank the whole bottle together and I told her how I had felt, and when I had had enough of talking, I told her why I felt:

 “If that’s what you want, I’m gonna be a heartless bastard for life.
 But know it’s only me because I’ve already given my heart to you.
 It’s yours.
 Kick it.
 Spit on it.
 Do what you want with it.
 It’s yours.
 I don’t need it”

-I poured the rest of the bottle of whisky into her glass, got up, left the usual amount there, put the bills on her side of the counter and left.
+I poured the rest of the bottle of whiskey into her glass, got up, left the usual amount there when I put the bills on her side of the counter and left.